Reflections on anti-racism this Black History Month

 Seek out opportunities to engage: I actively sought out opportunities to work with Black and global ethnic majority (GEM) colleagues.
 In 2021, I co-chaired an AMOSSHE conference on anti-racism for student services leaders with a great Black colleague and peer Student Services Director, Rotimi Akinsete.
 I also had the privilege of interviewing Professor Sir Geoff Palmer, the first black professor in Scotland and Chancellor of Heriot Watt University.
 He told me about his life and the challenges he has faced in becoming a professor, and we had an open and honest conversation about what we as Student Services leaders can do to tackle racism and promote racial equality.
 Since then, I have led and supported several other events on anti-racism.

 Explore intersectionality: I have tried to harness how being a woman could help in my journey to become anti-racist.
 I remembered the times that I have been discriminated against, harassed or treated as less than equal because I am a woman, and I reflected on how that made me feel: angry, humiliated, frustrated, upset, scared.
 And then I thought about how that would be compounded further if I was Black or from another GEM background.
 I read statistics that told me Black and Bangladeshi women were more likely to experience poverty and its effects than either white women or Black and Bangladeshi men, and the impact of intersectionality became clear.
-That helped me getting better at checking my own privilege and understanding that there are experiences that I will never truly understand as a white person.
+That helped me get better at checking my own privilege and understanding that there are experiences that I will never truly understand as a white person.
 But I know it is my responsibility to try to learn as much as I can about what those experiences are.

 Pay Black speakers for their time: If you do invite people of colour to talk at an event, or write an article for you about their experiences, then pay them for that work.
 People who have experienced racism are tired of constantly doing extra work to explain what racism is and how it feels, or to challenge unacceptable behaviour.
 If they are willing to give up their time to help you and others better understand how to help eliminate racism, then we must recognise and reward that time.